The key to a professional-sounding song is a great mix. It gives the song balance, dynamics, and makes the mastering process so much more effective.

 – Copy/paste, specifically copying and pasting only certain sections of a song

-It will take time to learn these things and how to quickly access them.
+It will take time to learn these things and make mixing decisions quickly.
 But the only way to familiarize yourself is to practice.

 If you’re not totally set on a DAW yet, check out our list of the best DAWs, both paid and free plan before you mix .